minjeoungneev/study_log/Ensemble.md

 ---

 ## 📈 Gradient Boosting Machine
-Gradient Boosting Machine (GBM) is an ensemble learning method that is based on sequential tree models that combine weak learners to generate a strong leaner.
-Unlike random forest where individual trees are built independently, GBM trains mo
+Gradient Boosting Machine (GBM) is an ensemble learning method that is based on sequential tree models that combine weak learners to generate a strong leaner (**Boosting**).
+Unlike random forest where individual trees are built independently, GBM trains models to correct the errors from the previous trees, using gradient descent.
+Gradient descent is a concept that minimizes the loss function in each iteration.
+Extreme Gradient Boosting, **XGBoost**, improves the traditional gradient boosting model by applying regularization, parallelization, and enhanced approximation.
-**XGBoost**
 **LightGBM**
 **CatBoost**
 **AdaBoost**